-Preference Denial [24 CFR 982.207]
+4.5 VERIFICATION OF PREFERENCES [24 CFR 982.207]

-If MHA denies a preference, MHA will notify the applicant in writing of the reasons why the preference was denied and offer the applicant an opportunity for an informal review (See Complaints and Appeals Chapter).
-If the preference denial is upheld as a result of the informal review, or the applicant does not request an informal review, the The applicant will be placed on returned to the waiting list without benefit of the preference.

-If the applicant falsifies documents or makes false statements in order to qualify for any preference, the application will be denied.
+- A. At the time the applicant is selected from the waiting list, MHA will obtain necessary verifications to determine whether the applicant is eligible for the preference. - B. Preference Denial [24 CFR 982.207].
+If MHA denies a preference, MHA will notify the applicant in writing of the reasons why the preference was denied. - (1) The applicant will be returned to the waiting list without benefit of the preference. - (2)If the applicant falsifies documents or makes false statements in order to qualify for any preference, the application will be denied rather than returned to the waiting list with no preference.

-If the applicant falsifies documents or makes false statements in order to qualify for any preference, they will be removed from the waiting list.

-D. INCOME TARGETING
+4.6 INCOME TARGETING

-To meet HUD's income targeting objectives, at least 75% of all new admissions annually will have an income at or below the extremely low income limit which is 30% of the area medium income unless MHA obtains a percentage waiver from HUD.

-MHA will admit families who qualify under the Extremely Low Income limit to meet the income targeting requirement, regardless of preference.

-If the family's verified annual income, at final eligibility determination, does not fall under the Extremely Low Income limit and the family was selected for income targeting purposes before applicants with a higher preference, the family will be returned to the waiting list.

-MHA income targeting requirement does not apply to low income families continuously assisted as provided for under the 1937 Housing Act.
+- A. To meet HUD's income targeting objectives, at least 75% of all new admissions annually will have an income at or below the extremely low income limit which is 30% of the area medium income unless MHA obtains a percentage waiver from HUD. - B. MHA will admit families who qualify under the Extremely Low Income limit to meet the income targeting requirement, regardless of preference. - C. If the family's verified annual income, at final eligibility determination, does not fall under the Extremely Low Income limit and the family was selected for income targeting purposes before applicants with a higher preference, the family will be returned to the waiting list. - D. MHA income targeting requirement does not apply to low income families continuously assisted as provided for under the 1937 Housing Act.

-MHA is also exempted from this requirement where MHA is providing assistance to low income or moderate income families entitled to preservation assistance under the tenant-based program as a result of a mortgage prepayment or opt-out.

-E. REMOVAL FROM WAITING LIST AND PURGING [24 CFR 982.204(c)]

-The Wwaiting List will be purged periodically by a mailing to all applicants to ensure that the waiting list is current and accurate.
-Applicants will have

-Any mailings to the applicant which require a response will state that failure to respond within 20 calendar14 days from the date of the purge letter to respond.
-Not responding will result in the applicant's name application being dropped denied from the waiting and removed from the wait list.

-If an application is denied, the applicant will be notified in writing and offered an opportunity to request an informal review.
-(See "Complaints and Appeals "chapter.)

-If the applicant did not respond to MHA request for information or updates because of a family member's disability, MHA will reinstate the applicant in the family's former position on the waiting list.

-If a letter is returned by the Post Office without a forwarding address, the applicant will be removed without further notice, and the envelope and letter will be maintained in the file.

-F. SPECIAL ADMISSIONS [24 CFR 982.54(d)(e), 982.203]
+4.7 SPECIAL ADMISSIONS [24 CFR 982.54(d)(e), 982.203]